 Committee recommendation

-In September 2025, the committee's recommendation was officially submitted: The LSD core should be banned.
+In September 2025, the committee’s recommendation was officially issued: LSD-Kern should be banned.

-The recommendation was adopted in the Federal Council meeting without much discussion – almost as a side note.
-But the consequences are enormous:
+The recommendation was adopted at the Federal Council meeting without much discussion —almost as an afterthought.
+Yet the consequences are enormous:

 - The ban is coming.

-- The only remaining question is when and how it will be implemented.
+- The only thing that remains unclear is when and how it will be implemented.

 Chapter 3: What exactly was decided?

-The main message: The LSD nucleus will be banned.
+The bottom line: The LSD core will be banned.

-- Trading and selling these items will be punishable by law.
+- Trading and selling will become a criminal offense.

-- According to the current interpretation, possession will also be punishable as soon as the law comes into force.
+- Under the current interpretation, possession will also be a criminal offense once the law takes effect.

 Chapter 4: The Legislative Process